 MUS 4960 Senior Seminar in Music

+1 s.h.
 Capstone course for all music concentrations.
 In-depth consideration of issues related to the senior music major's concentration.
 To be taken in the student's senior year.

 Music/Applied (MUAP)